suzumesan/qwi-ki/README.md

 # qwi-ki
 qwi-ki is a self-contained VS C++ solution generator aimed for personal game development projects.
-It comes with a number of libraries that are popular in the gamedev.
+It comes with a number of popular gamedev libraries.
 The output is a ready-to-use VS solution with all the configurations prepared for development.

 # Libraries
 Currently, qwi-ki supports following libs: